naiveHobo/CaptionNet---TensorFlow/README.md

 HoboCaptionNet was trained on a combination of COCO-2017 and flickr30k datasets using tensorflow-1.4.
 The pre-trained model is available [here](https://drive.google.com/file/d/1WJi66moaZuORmRjJhrAdKX7pes93dAKF/view?usp=sharing).
 The file must be placed in the 'model/Trained_Graphs' directory.

 ## Testing
-To test the model on a webcam feed, run the test_webcam.py file.
+To test the model pre-trained model, run the test.py script.
+'''
+python test.py --h
+'''

 Training and evaluation instructions will be updated soon.